bedapub/splicekit/singularity/README.md

-# splicekit and the singularity container
+## Splicekit and the singularity container

-There are several software dependencies for splicekit, and we packed them into a single singularity container.
+There are several software dependencies for splicekit, and we packaged them into a single singularity container.

-If you would like to build the container frim the provided [splicekit.def](splicekit.def) file you need to have `singularity` installed.
+If you would like to build the container from the provided [splicekit.def](splicekit.def) file you need to have `singularity` installed.
 Please follow the operating system specific [official singularity documentation](https://docs.sylabs.io/guides/3.0/user-guide/installation.html).

 ## Building the splicekit singularity image